melwyncarlo/MFC_Ubuntu_Data_Backup/README.md

 <br><br>
 ### To install :
 <pre>
-Download the archived file '' into the 'Downloads' directory of your system.
+- Download the archived file 'mfcubuntudatabackup.tar' into the 'Downloads' directory of your system.
-Open a terminal by pressing the following keys: Control + Alt + T <br>
+- Open a terminal by pressing : Control + Alt + T<br>the following keys
-Type the following : sudo cd Downloads && tar -xvf yourfile.tar && cd yourFile && ./install.sh
+- Type the following          : sudo cd Downloads && tar -xvf mfcubuntudatabackup.tar <br>
+                                && cd mfcubuntudatabackup && ./install.sh

 Note: Enter the system password where requested.
-This is to allow access to the thumbnail (icons) directory for adding a new thumbnail.
+This is to allow access to the thumbnail (icons) directory<br>for adding a new thumbnail.
 </pre>

 <br><br>
 ### To uninstall :
 <pre>
-Open a terminal by pressing the following keys: Control + Alt + T <br>
-Type the following : rm -rfv yourfile
+Open a terminal by pressing : Control + Alt + T <br>the following keys Type the following          : rm -rfv mfcubuntudatabackup
 </pre>

 <br><br>
-### The source library contains 2 MAIN functions. <br>Given below are function calls and descriptive lists of arguments :

-**1. Including the Main Source File in Demo Script Files**
+### To run the application from its source :

+1. The Original Version

+`./databackup.sh`

+2. The Lite Version

+`./databackuplitestart.sh`